CALIFORNIA FCCLA Makes the Difference

 California FCCLA offers members opportunities for developing leadership skills, exploring career paths, interacting with school and community members and coordinating chapter programs.
 Today, these skills are developed through FCCLA activities and the Family and Consumer Sciences curriculum.

 Providing Leadership Opportunities

-For the past 67 years, the California FCCLA has provided leadership experiences to students at four levels of the organization by developing a strong network consisting of chapter, region, state, and national structures.
-Elected officers at each level are responsible for planning and implementing activities such as the Region Officers Training Conference and annual State Leadership Conference.
+For the past 67 years, the California FCCLA has provided leadership experiences to students at four levels of the organization by developing a strong network consisting of a chapter, region, state, and national structures.
+Elected officers at each level are responsible for planning and implementing activities such as the Region Officers Training Conference and the annual State Leadership Conference.

 Applying Skills Learned in Curriculum

 California FCCLA offers the Competitive Recognition Events program for students to apply skills learned in the classroom and to receive recognition for their accomplishments.
 The C-STAR program consists of 20 events; such as Culinary Arts Display, Energy and Resource Conservation, Job Application and Interview and Fashion Design.
 Corporations and institutions provide support for the program with cash donations, scholarships, and prizes for the state winners.

 California FCCLA provides Family and Consumer Sciences instructors with the opportunity to accomplish the learning objectives of the curriculum with a "hands-on/learning by doing" program that makes learning more realistic and relevant.